MSISLAM-04/ML-miscellanea/README.md

 # ML-miscellanea

-Here I will upload some interesting readings and results about Machine Learning, both of theoretical and practical interest.
+Here I will upload some interesting readings and results about Machine Learning, Probability and Statistics, both of theoretical and practical interest.